Charlene999/CEN3031-Destiny-Finder/README.md

 ### Initial Project Setup
 Run `git clone https://github.com/Charlene999/CEN3031-The-Perfect-Path.git` from a terminal or command line pathed into a designated folder.
-Change directory into the newly created CEN3031-The-Perfect-Path folder.
+Change directory into the newly created CEN3031-The-Perfect-Path folder/application.

 ### Frontend Setup
-Change directory into application.
 Run `npm install -g @angular/cli`.
 Run `npm install`.
 Run the frontend using the command `npm start` (Make sure you are within the application directory).

 ### Backend Setup
-Change directory into application/server.
+Change directory into server.
 Run `touch .env`.
 Enter the following three lines into the .env file and replace with your chosen SQL database information:
 &emsp;   `DB_USERNAME=replacethiswithdatabaseusername`